 The Cowin E8 are moderately stable headphones thanks to their tight fit.
 They will stay put during more casual listening sessions, but the large protruding ear cups will sway a lot and may slip off your ears during more demanding activities.
 They will not be the best headphones to run with or for sports but should be fine for most day to day use cases.

-The Cowin E-8 is an average sounding pair of closed-back over-ear headphones.
 These headphones have a powerful, and consistent bass, an even and well-balanced mid-range, and great imaging, making them a decent choice for fans of bass and bass-heavy music.
 However, their bass is a bit hyped and muddy, their mid-range is slightly overpowering and cluttered, and their treble is rather uneven.
 It lacks detail and brightness but could also sound too sharp on uncertain frequencies, making them a sub-optimal choice for vocal-centric music.

 The Cowin E8 have a sound profile similar to the original E-7, but better balanced.
 However, it sounds noticeably different from the E7 Pro, by having a more pronounced lower mid-range and a less-pronounced lower-treble, making it a bit heavier in bass and darker sounding in comparison.